 \section{Conclusion and discussion}

-Relations obtained in the present paper shed light on the heap of derivative theta constants.
-From subsection~\ref{ss:FDT} one can see that among all first derivative theta constants a minimal set can be singled out.
-As shown in subsetions~\ref{ss:2derThetaC} and \ref{ss:3derThetaC} all higher derivative theta constants are expressed in terms of these first derivative theta constants and theta constants (with nonsingular even characteristics).
+The relations obtained in the present paper shed light on the heap of theta derivative identities.
+From Subsection~\ref{ss:FDT} one can see that among all first order theta derivatives there exists a minimal set of gradient vectors serving as a basis.
+As shown in Subsetions~\ref{ss:2derThetaC} and \ref{ss:3derThetaC} all higher order theta derivatives are expressed in terms of first order theta derivatives and theta constants.